 The letter you get from the State Hearings Division describes the next appeal option.
-Refer to Section J on page 222 for more information about your appeal rights after Level 2.
+Refer to Section J for more information about your appeal rights after Level 2.

 Chapter 9: What to do if you have a problem or complaint (coverage decisions, appeals, complaints)